micielski/filmweb-export/README.md

 # :movie_camera: filmweb-export
-Export Filmweb's ratings to a TMDB compatible csv file.
+Export Filmweb's ratings to a TMDB import-compatible csv file.
+Please note, that exporting 100 ratings (as of release 3) may take up to ~15 minutes.

  ## Installation
 ```